-August, 2015: AoP contracts with Harrison Jones Philanthropic, LLC, of Indianapolis, Indiana, to assist with fund-raising efforts.
+Harrison Jones Philanthropic, LLC, of Indianapolis, Indiana, assists the AoP with fund-raising efforts.
 This consulting firm is the initiative of well-known Young Preacher Winterbourne Harrison Jones, AoP'10, who is a graduate student at the Lilly School of Philanthropy at IUPIU, in Indianapolis.

 March, 2015: AoP Memberships are now available.
 We have created three categories for members: Young Preachers (with annual dues of $25); Professional Ministers ($120); and iPartners ($500, for organizations and institutions).
 Visit the Membership page on our web site for more information.